-4.3 Protection of files and records
+6.1.2 Protection of files and records

-- (a) All files and records created from an investigation will be retained securely. - (b) Unauthorised release of information to someone not involved in the investigation (other than senior managers or directors who need to know to take appropriate action, or for corporate governance purposes) without your consent as a whistleblower will be a breach of this Policy. - (c) Whistleblowers are assured that a release of information in breach of this Policy will be regarded as a serious matter and will be dealt with under the Company's disciplinary procedures. - (d) The Corporations Act gives special protection to disclosures about breaches of that Act, provided certain conditions are met - please refer to Schedule 1 for further details.
+All files and records created from an investigation will be securely retained.

+Unauthorised release of information to someone not involved in the investigation (other than senior managers or directors who need to know to take appropriate action, or for corporate governance purposes) without your consent as a whistleblower will be a breach of this Policy.

+Whistleblowers are assured that a release of information in breach of this Policy will be regarded as a serious matter and will be dealt with under the Company's disciplinary procedures.

+The Corporations Act gives special protection to disclosures about breaches of that Act, provided certain conditions are met - refer to Schedule 1 for further details.